-To fulfill the intent of our reading curriculum, we use a range of approaches throughout the school day to achieve this.
+To fulfil the intent of our reading curriculum, we use a range of approaches throughout the school day to achieve this.

 - Children take part in a 30-minute daily Guided Reading session, focusing on developing their Oracy, Fluency and Comprehension skills.

 - In Early Years Foundation Stage and Key Stage 1, we structure our lessons in a carousel where children will switch between working in a small group with an adult and working independently.

 - In Key Stage 2, the children take part in Guided Reading sessions in smaller groups - all of the sessions children partake in are focused and clear.
 In their Guided Reading sessions, children will do a range of activities: reading new texts (both short extracts and whole books, fiction and non-fiction); discussing their understanding of the texts and reviewing their effectiveness; answering questions from a variety of reading strands about texts independently; discussing the quality of their answers, considering where they have had success and where they can improve going forward.

 - Children are also supplied with books to read independently which they are able to take home.
 These books are monitored by the school's staff to ensure that children can read them fluently.